 ECU also has "student swap" agreements with Universidad Nacional in Heredia, Costa Rica and Universidad San Francisco de Quito, Ecuador, which our faculty recommend over the Tecnológico de Monterrey program.
 In the Department of Foreign Languages, contact:

 Prof. Javier Lorenzo

 318 Austin · 328-2667

 This department sponsored summer study abroad program in Paris features one month of study in Paris, including a 3 sh culture class by ECU faculty and a 4 sh French language course from the Institute Catholique.
-Students are housed in the Foyer International des Etudiantes in the heart of Paris next to the Jardin de Luxembourg, within easy walking distance of the Institute, the Quartier Latin, cafés, and public transportation.
-Students will learn how to get around in Paris, appreciate French cuisine, visit museums, take walking tours of various neighborhoods, watch French films see a French play, conduct interviews, make a short video and take day trips to Versailles, le Mont St. Michel or Giverny.
+Students are housed in an international student resident hall.
+A student restaurant will be located near the residence hall, where a complete meal can be purchased for just over 3 euros ($4.50).
+Students will learn how to get around in Paris by public transportation, appreciate French cuisine, visit museums, take walking tours of various neighborhoods, watch French films see a French play, conduct interviews, make a short video and take day trips to Versailles, le Mont St. Michel or Giverny.
 Requirements: 2.75 gpa, have completed freshman year and FREN 1004 or equivelent or special permission of instructor.
 With regret, the program will not be offered in summer 2014.

 For students with a high level of French.
 You will be partially immersed in the French language, taking classes at the Sorbonne and also classes organized by instructors from the North Carolina Consortium study abroad program in Paris, organized by UNC Wilmington.
 This is a semester or year-long program housed in the Foyer International des étudiantes.
 All participants partake in intensive French language (9 credits) in the Cours de Civilisation Française de la Sorbonne as well as Explorations in French (3 credits) at the NC program center located in the Latin Quarter.
 Sample brochure from 2011.